ViniciusAbrao/px4_ros2_xrcedds/tutorial/tutorial.md

 ## ROS setup on RPi

-To install ROS 2 Humble you can follow the official tutorial available in the website:
+To install ROS 2 Humble you can follow the official tutorial, available in the website:

 https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html